nxp-mcuxpresso/mcuxsdk-examples/el2go_examples/el2go_agent/el2go_agent_ns/readme.md

 Booting the S project (TF-M initialization):

 ```
-[INF] Beginning TF-M provisioning
+Booting TF-M v2.1.1
-[WRN] TFM_DUMMY_PROVISIONING is not suitable for production!
+[WRN] This device was provisioned with dummy keys.
 This device is NOT SECURE
 [Sec Thread] Secure image initializing!
 TF-M Float ABI: Hard
 Lazy stacking enabled
-Booting TF-M 1.8.0
+[INF][PS] Encryption alg: 0x5500100
 ```

 Jumping to the NS project, loading the Wi-Fi firmware and connecting to an access point: